vdclab/vdclab-wiki/MicrobesOnline.md

 - You can access and download full genome information (including tRNA, rRNA and CRISPR/CRISPR spacer sequences and Pseudogene sequences derived from either RNA or protein-coding genes)
 - The database indexes genes by VIMSS gene IDs.
 - Performing a gene search gives you access to a huge amount of relevant information.
+- The genomes have not been updated since 2014, but still place that useful becasue it combines so much information espcially for the reference genomes.

 ## Website